New Zealand DC class locomotive: Auckland Transport

-South Africa and Namibia
+Southern Africa

 DC4191 and DC4847 were sold for use on Namibia's narrow-gauge railway in 2021.
-On 19 November 2021 both locomotives were trucked to the Port of Auckland's Bledisloe Wharf for export to South Africa and then on to Namibia.
+On 19 November 2021, both locomotives were trucked to the Port of Auckland's Bledisloe Wharf for export to South Africa and then on to Namibia.

+DC4346, DC4409 and accident-damaged locomotives DC4605 and DC4726, together with the two Martinus Rail units, DC4041 and DC4571, were exported to Zambia in April 2024.

 Current

 Although now substantially reduced in numbers, the DC class continues to be a workhorse, operating either as single units or in multiple with other DC units or locomotives from the DFT, DX or DL classes.

 Numbering

-Initially the class was numbered sequentially from DC 1551 (the DA class having ended at 1545, the DF class started at 1651).
+Initially, the class was numbered sequentially from DC 1551 (the DA class having ended at 1545, the DF class started at 1651).
 In 1979 the computerised Traffic Monitoring System (TMS) was introduced and the class was renumbered with a four-digit number commencing with '4', with the last digit a check digit.
 The 49 Clyde-built units were renumbered in sequence with DC 1551 becoming DC4006 and DC 1599 becoming DC4536, though only the first 31 (up to DC 1581) had entered service by that time.
 The remaining Clyde builds received TMS numbers through to 4876 as they entered the rebuilding, while DC 1582–1589 entered service with their original 15xx series numbers on the headlight number boards and the later 40xx TMS numbers on the long hood.

 Initially, the Hutt-built units retained their DA-sequence TMS numbers, as NZR considered them to be DA locomotives as they retained the 12-567 engine.
 Eventually, this decision was changed and they became DC 4916-DC 4951, with 4882 and 4899 not used to keep them in a separate number sub-series.